Lenya59/kuber/README.md

 This command checks that your cluster can be upgraded, and fetches the versions you can upgrade to.

-3.Choose a version to upgrade to, and run the appropriate command.
-For example:
+* Choose a version to upgrade to, and run the appropriate command, for example:

 ```shell
  kubeadm upgrade apply v1.12.9